Resonant inelastic X-ray scattering in the topological semimetal FeSi: Discussion conclusion

-Discrepancies between theory and experiment exist.
-While the overall momentum dependence of the RIXS spectrum is reproduced by band theory, experimental spectra depend more sensitively on $\theta_{\text{i}}^{\,}$.
-Spectral features also do not align perfectly between experiment and theory.
-This includes a feature around 0.3~eV in the experiment, which is only present as a weak shoulder in the theory.
-We discuss potential reasons for these discrepancies.
+The aforementioned merits of our analysis are a consequence of several approximations made, without which evaluating the RIXS spectrum of FeSi would be intractable.
 First, the band theory of RIXS ignores electronic correlations.
-The extent to which correlations play a role in the $3d$ shell of FeSi is not clear \cite{Wertheim1965unusual, Tomczak2012signatures}.
 A more detailed theoretical study of the RIXS spectrum would require identifying the precise type, range, and magnitude of interactions present in FeSi.
-Fully incorporating the effects of interactions in theoretical studies of RIXS is nevertheless a challenge, since we are dealing with a three-dimensional material with 32 relevant orbitals per unit cell.
+Fully incorporating the effects of interactions in theoretical studies of RIXS is nevertheless a considerable challenge, since we are dealing with a three-dimensional material with 32 relevant orbitals per unit cell.
 Numerical simulation of the RIXS spectrum based on dynamical mean field theory~\cite{hariki2020lda} may eventually be up to this task.
 Second, in the fast collision approximation we ignore the effects of a finite core-hole lifetime, which may be appreciable in $3d$ transition metal compounds~\cite{bisogni2014femtosecond}.
 Future simulations could be improved by incorporating dynamics and interactions with the core hole in the intermediate state.

+The main takeaway of our results is that, while RIXS can reveal broad features of the underlying electronic structure in approximately noninteracting materials, a more detailed understanding of mechanisms beyond free-electron physics may be needed to resolve finer features relevant in the study of topological semimetals.
+In the case of FeSi, the extent to which correlations play a role in the Fe $3d$ shell is not clear.
+Previous work has revealed signatures of electronic interactions~\cite{Tomczak2012signatures, Wertheim1965unusual} whose importance is temperature-dependent and which may cause substantial band reorganization~\cite{arita2008angle}.
+Our results are informative in understanding these effects, since they show that the FeSi band structure as obtained by DFT alone cannot fully reproduce the RIXS spectrum.